juanluisrp/Leaflet-Maps-Marker/readme.txt

 Initial release

 == Changelog ==

+= v1.4 - xx.01.2012 =
+* NEW: added support for routing service from yournavigation.org on marker maps
+* NEW: added support for routing service from openrouteservice.org on marker maps
+* NEW: added support for routing service from Google Maps on marker maps

 = v1.3 - 17.01.2012 =
 * NEW: add mass actions for makers (assign markers to layer, delete markers)